wp-plugins/users-ultra/readme.txt

 6. Admin Backend

 == Changelog ==

+= 1.0.45 (05-15-2014) =
+* New Feature- We have added the capability to add a "featured image" when the user creates a post through the user dashboard.
+* Bug Fix- We have fixed the issue with translations. mo and po files path were updated.

 = 1.0.44 (05-14-2014) =
 * Bug Fix - PLEASE UPDATE ASAP.
 We have fixed a Javascript conflict with some popular themes that was affecting the galleries, photos and registration.